Paulina Irby: Life

 Their requests for money were very successful and they opened a Christian school in Sarajevo staffed by German Protestant Deaconesses.
 Irby took the lead in managing this school in 1871 helped by Priscilla Johnson who herself came from a campaigning family.
 Irby was corresponding with her friend Florence Nightingale and Irby was considered as a companion for Nightingale's mother in 1875.

 However, the Christian population went into revolt in the same year Irby closed the Sarajevo school.
-She followed the Bosnian refugees and distributed food to 3,000 people.
+She followed the Bosnian Serbian refugees and distributed food to 3,000 people.
 By July 1876 she had returned to England and she reported on seven schools which they had organised.
 This was of especial interest given that the "Bulgarian Atrocities" and Lady Strangford was in the news.
 Irby was mentioned in Parliament and William Gladstone wrote an introduction to the second edition of her book.
 This book had been substantially expanded by Irby with four extra chapters on what is now Bosnia.
 By 1878 there were 21 schools educating 2,000 Christian children and supplying food and clothing in Dalmatia and Slavonia.

 In 1879 Irby was able to re-open the school supporting Christian children in Sarajevo.
 The school was credited with educating the next generation of teachers.
 The Austrians were worried by Irby and her pro-Slav sympathies, but by 1907 she was given a letter of thanks signed by 200 Bosnian notable people.
 When Irby died in Sarajevo, leaving all her money to aid education in Bosnia, there was mourning in Belgrade as well as Sarajevo.
 15,000 people irrespective of gender or faith were said to have paid their respects in a funeral that Bosnia "had never saw".
 Irby had been in correspondence with Florence Nightingale for many years and Nightingale kept copies of the letters but Irby requested that Nightingale's supportive, but occasionally critical, letters be destroyed after her death.

 Legacy

 She was awarded Order of St. Sava and Order of the Cross of Takovo.

 A street in Sarajevo Mis Irbina ulica is named in her honour.
 Similarly, a street in Belgrade, within the municipality of Zvezdara, Ulica Mis Irbijeve carries her name.
 The street was renamed to Ulica Zage Malivuk during the communist period, after the Yugoslav Communist Party (KPJ) activist and World War II Partisan Zagorka "Zaga" Malivuk.
 In 2004, the street's original name after Paulina Irby was reinstated.

 For a number of years, an annual ceremony was held at her grave to mark the shot that initiated the First World War and there was belated commemorations of the centenary of her birth (in 1934) throughout Yugoslavia.